faarmis/android-signaturepad/README.md

 ====================
 [![Android CI](https://github.com/faarmis/android-signaturepad/actions/workflows/android.yml/badge.svg)](https://github.com/faarmis/android-signaturepad/actions/workflows/android.yml)

 > This project have been folked from [Gianluca, Android Signature Pad](https://github.com/gcacace/android-signaturepad) to review, modify and re-distribute in scope of FAARMis Projects.
+Please refer to `upstream` one if you not working on FAARMis project

 Android Signature Pad is an Android library for drawing smooth signatures.
 It uses variable width Bézier curve interpolation based on [Smoother Signatures](http://corner.squareup.com/2012/07/smoother-signatures.html) post by [Square](https://squareup.com).